graymatterlabs/experiment/README.md

 Similarly, you may choose to and are encouraged to configure your experiments in a dynamic and/or data-backed way by instantiating them with data from any number of storage mechanisms as well as in any shape you see fit.

 In general, this package attempts to not strictly enforce opinions as much as possible but rather provide an open-ended framework for A/B testing that minimizes complexity and overhead.
+You are encouraged to bring your own concrete implementations of the provided interfaces.
+You can, however, lean into the implementations provided for you.

 ## Installation